M-ballabio1/MeHEDI-app/README.md

-# MeHEDI-app | An Healthcare Data-Driven
+# MeHEDI-app | A Data-Driven Healthcare

 ## 0.Pre-processing and Segmentation